 The Mohawk Mothers want the site investigated for unmarked graves associated with LSD experiments carried out in Montreal.

-From 1957 to 1964 the Allen Memorial Institute was the site of Dr Ewen Cameron’s psychological experiments, which were part of the CIA’s MK-Ultra operation.
+From 1957 to 1964 the Allan Memorial Institute was the site of Dr Ewen Cameron’s psychological experiments, which were part of the CIA’s MK-Ultra operation.

 Cameron injected his subjects with high doses of LSD and barbiturates with the goal of “deprogramming” them.